Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Abstract

 \section{Abstract}

 Pathological slowing in the electroencephalogram (EEG) is widely investigated for the diagnosis of neurological disorders.
-Currently, the gold standard for slowing detection is the visual inspection of the EEG by experts.
-However, visual inspection is time-consuming and subjective.
-Moreover, there is shortage of EEG experts worldwide.
-To address those issues, we propose three automated approaches to detect slowing in EEG: unsupervised learning system (ULS), supervised shallow learning system (SSLS), and supervised deep learning system (SDLS).
-These systems are evaluated on single-channel segments (channel-level), multi-channel segments (segment-level), and entire EEGs (EEG-level).
-The ULS performs prediction via spectrum features.
-By contrast, the SSLS and SDLS detect slowing at individual channels, and those detections are arranged in histograms for detection of slowing at the segment- and EEG-level.
+Currently, the gold standard for slowing detection is the visual inspection of the EEG by experts, which is time-consuming and subjective.
+To address those issues, we propose three automated approaches to detect slowing in EEG: Threshold-based Detection System (TDS), Shallow Learning-based Detection System (SLDS), and Deep Learning-based Detection System (DLDS).
+These systems are evaluated on channel-, segment-, and EEG-level.
+The three systems performs prediction via detecting slowing at individual channels, and those detections are arranged in histograms for detection of slowing at the segment- and EEG-level.
 We evaluate the systems through Leave-One-Subject-Out (LOSO) cross-validation (CV) and Leave-One-Institution-Out (LOIO) CV on four datasets from the US, Singapore, and India.
-The SDLS achieved the best overall results: LOIO CV mean balanced accuracy (BAC) of 71.9\%, 75.5\%, and 82.0\% at channel-, segment- and EEG-level, and LOSO CV mean BAC of 73.6\%, 77.2\%, and 81.8\% at channel-, segment-, and EEG-level.
+The DLDS achieved the best overall results: LOIO CV mean balanced accuracy (BAC) of 71.9\%, 75.5\%, and 82.0\% at channel-, segment- and EEG-level, and LOSO CV mean BAC of 73.6\%, 77.2\%, and 81.8\% at channel-, segment-, and EEG-level.
 The channel- and segment-level performance is comparable to the intra-rater agreement (IRA) of an expert of 72.4\% and 82\%.
-The SDLS can process a 30-minutes EEG in 4 seconds, and may be deployed to assist clinicians in interpreting EEGs.
+The DLDS can process a 30-minutes EEG in 4 seconds and can be deployed to assist clinicians in interpreting EEGs.